JunyaoPu/junyaopu.github.io/index.markdown

 <div class="quoty-text">

-I am working in <b>AI research and development</b>.
-My focus is on creating <b>real-time AI computer vision systems</b> for edge hardware, such as the NVIDIA Jetson family.
-Additionally, I have a keen interest in <b>natural language processing</b> and <b>AI-powered simulated image and video generation</b>.
+I am working in <b>AI research and development</b>, with a focus on creating real-time computer vision systems for edge hardware such as the NVIDIA Jetson family.
+Additionally, I have a strong interest in <b>natural language processing</b> and <b>generating simulated images and videos</b> using AI technology.

 </div>
 <hr>